-You diligently brush your teeth, floss, and have even incorporated a mouthwash into your daily oral health routine, but for some reason you just can’t seem to shake your bad breath!
-Bad breath is not only annoying, it can be off-putting to friends, coworkers, and anyone new you meet.
-Oftentimes, we may not even be aware of the extent of the smell of our own mouths but a loved one may alert us to the problem.
+You diligently brush your teeth, floss, and have even incorporated a mouthwash into your daily oral health routine, but for some reason, you can’t seem to shake your bad breath!
+Bad breath is not only annoying; it can be off-putting to friends, coworkers, and anyone new you meet.
+Oftentimes, we may not even be aware of the extent of the smell of our own mouths, but a loved one may alert us to the problem.
 No matter what the situation, bad breath is just downright embarrassing and troublesome.
 If you’ve ever wondered why you seem to have a smell to your mouth even when you do your best to avoid it, read on to learn some surprising causes of bad breath!

 1. Your tongue may be to blame.